marcotini/grok-imagine-favorites-manager/README.md

 - Keep the tab open while operations run to ensure completion
 - Progress is shown in an on-screen modal with cancellation option
 - Unfavorite operations work by calling `/rest/media/post/unlike` with the post id
+- **Upscale feature is experimental** - Uses `/rest/media/video/upscale` API and may not work for all videos
 - Check browser console (F12) for detailed logs during operations

 ## Progress Tracking